atyderada/fda-visualizer/README.md

 FDA-visualization demo

 Project was built with Vue.js and consumes data from the openFDA API.
-It uses d3.js to display incoming data in beutifull charts/graphs
+It uses d3.js to display incoming data in beautifull charts/graphs

 Live version of the project lives in the following link: https://atyderada.github.io/fda-visualizer/